 Technical debt is used in the Agile world.
 In this post, I am going to provide a brief overview of this term as it is related to another important concept of Hardening Sprint.

 What is Technical Debt?

 Code that is not quite right may include many types of issues.
-These issues may be related to architecture, structure, duplication, test coverage, comments and documentation, potential bugs, complexity, code smells, coding practices and style.
+These issues may be related to architecture, structure, duplication, test coverage, comments, and documentation, potential bugs, complexity, code smell, coding practices, and style.

 Read Also: What is Sprint Zero and Spike?

 Techcanvass offers the Agile Analysis Certification (AAC) Course, which focuses on applying an agile perspective within a business analysis framework and will strengthen your skills and expertise.